Stuycs-K/final-project-09-hua-charles-li-lisa/WORKLOG.md

 ## 5/31/24

 Tested a case that won't work with the method to make sure all calculations are correct (no modular multiplicative inverse means you can't inverse the matrix with our method).

+## 6/03/24

+Make the ciphertext message longer than just 2 or 3 and still be able to decode the message.
+Did testing for 3x3s but still need to do testing for 2x2s.